-Opened the blinds at 7am and was faced with the site of an enormous Heron eyeing up the
+Opened the blinds at 7 am and was faced with the site of an enormous Heron eyeing up the goldfish.

-Although my plant profile blog is to give information on fully hardy plants in the north east of Scotland there is a few which we grow perhaps borderline.
+Although my plant profile blog is to give information on fully hardy plants in the north east of Scotland there are a few which we grow perhaps borderline.

 Height – 90cm

 Position – semi-shade, in humus rich moist soil